pyrypajunen/OOP/README.md

   An app that gets as input amout of a bill for a practicular period and the days that each of the flatmates stayed in the house for that period and returns how much each flatmates has to pay.
-It also generates a PDF report stating the name of the flatmates, the period.
+It also generates a PDF report stating the name of the flatmates and the period.

 ## 3. Project Math Painting